st-marys-church/st-marys-church.github.io/content/home-page/mass-times.md

 ---
 ### 2023 Holy Week Services ###
 #### Saturday, 1st April
-- 6:15 PM: Blessing of the palms at all masses in the Grotto.
+- 6:15 PM: Blessing of the palms will be on the grotto, the entarence procession from the grotto.)

 #### Palm Sunday, 2nd April
 (Blessing of the palms at all mases, in Grotto.
 Entrance procession, from Grotto.)